HinChou/Feature-Selection-Without-Domain-Expertise-And-Resampling-Techniques/README.md

 * EM Imputation
 * Other Imputation Methods

-Advantages and disadvantages (Comparison) among the methods listing above.
+Advantages and disadvantages (Comparison) among the methods listing above

 ### 4. Methods of Converting Categorical Variables to Numerical Variables
 * Dummy Variable Method(For Nonbinary Variable Method)
 * One-hot Encoding
 * LabelEncoder(scikit-learn)

-Advantages and disadvantages (Comparison) among the methods listing above.
+Advantages and disadvantages (Comparison) among the methods listing above

 ### 5. Methods of Parameter Tuning
 * Grid Search with Cross Validation
 * Randomized Search with Cross Validation

-Advantages and disadvantages (Comparison) among the methods listing above.
+Advantages and disadvantages (Comparison) among the methods listing above

 ### 6. Feature Generation and Auto Model Training
-* Featuretools Module in Python: Featuretools is a python library for automated feature engineering.
+* Featuretools Module in Python: Featuretools is a python library for automated feature engineering

 References:
 a. https://github.com/Featuretools/featuretools